krishkalai07/CPPChess/README.md

 # CPPChess

 Chess written using C++.
-This is a way for my to program my theoretical ideas before converting to Java.
+This is a way for me to program my theoretical ideas before converting to Java.

 To compile yourself, compile main.cpp with the follwing commands.